JacobViertel/memoryAddOn/README.md

 # Static

 > Announcement is a Statamic addon that creates announcements that are visible on the entire cms.
+New Stuff

 ## Features